Join a global community of Map of Meaning® Practitioners dedicated to improving lives and workplaces across the globe.

 The Map is endlessly flexible and can easily be integrated with frameworks you might already use in your profession or practise.

-Whether you’re a coach, leader, HR professional, change maker, or someone passionate about creating meaningful lives, work and workplaces, Map of Meaning® Practitioner training equips you with a proven research-based framework and practical processes to:
+Whether you’re a coach, leader, HR professional, change maker, or someone passionate about creating meaningful lives, work and workplaces, Map of Meaning® Practitioner Training equips you with a proven research-based framework and practical processes to:

 Help individuals, teams and organisations access deeper meaning.